 1.2 Chemical composition inspection

-The chemical composition of the gear was tested by ICP inductively coupled plasma atomic emission spectrometer, and the results met the requirements of EN 10084-2008 Technical Delivery Conditions for Carburizing Steel.
+The chemical composition of the gear was analyzed using an ICP (inductively coupled plasma) atomic emission spectrometer, and the results met the requirements of the EN 10084-2008 Technical Delivery Conditions for Carburizing Steel.

 See Table 1 for the test results.

 Table 1 Chemical Composition of Gear (Mass Fraction) (%)